xyproto/orbiton/README.md

 * For building code with `ctrl-space`, `Cargo.toml` must exist and `cargo` must be installed.
 * For formatting code with `ctrl-w`, `rustfmt` must be installed.
+* For tab completion, `rust-analyzer` must be installed.

 Haskell